opensearch-project/opensearch-testcontainers/README.md

 }
 ```

-When [security plugin](https://github.com/opensearch-project/security) is not required (not recommended for production), just use `OpensearchContainer` default constructor.
+When [security plugin](https://github.com/opensearch-project/security) is not required (not recommended for production), just use `OpenSearchContainer` default constructor.

 ```java